1066JMay96/Basic-Portfolio/README.md

 # Basic-Portfolio
-This is la basic portfolio page
+This is a basic portfolio page